Does Sport need Decision Making Coaches or Players?

 The beauty of a Facilitative Approach is that it’s less stress on us as Leaders and more affording for Learners in confidence, challenge and connection with their peers and their game.

-It is quite a challenge to evolve the old Boss method, that’s why I’m inviting you to TRY A NEW WAY OF COACHING!
+It is quite a challenge to evolve the old Boss method, that’s why I’m inviting you to a Facilitative way - THE GPL WAY!

 GAME PLAY LEARN is a Facilitative Approach to Learning